yacoder/allo-cpp/README.md

    // Get the std::map from within the allo::map.
    // Use auto&, because the type of it is NOT simply std::map<int, int>, it has a custom allocator,
-   // but, naturally, it still "quacks like a map": you can call all the standard map methods on the reference. auto& map = allo_map.unwrap();
+   // but, naturally, it "quacks like a map": you can call all the standard map methods on the reference. auto& map = allo_map.unwrap();

    // ... use the map here ...